jstedfast/MailKit/FAQ.md

 var client = new ImapClient (new ProtocolLogger (Console.OpenStandardOutput ()));
 ```

-### GMail isn't showing me all of my POP3 or IMAP messages.
-Is this a bug in MailKit?
+### <a name="GMailHiddenMessages">Why doesn't MailKit doesn't find some of my GMail POP3 or IMAP messages?</a>

-No, this is just a problem with your GMail POP3 and/or IMAP settings.
-By default, GMail's POP3
+By default, GMail's POP3 and IMAP server does not behave like standard POP3 or IMAP servers
-and IMAP server does not behave like standard POP3 or IMAP servers and hides messages from
+and hides messages from clients using those protocols (as well as having other non-standard
-clients using those protocols (as well as having other non-standard behavior).
+behavior).

 If you want to configure your GMail POP3 or IMAP settings to behave the way POP3 and IMAP are
 intended to behave according to their protocol specifications, you'll need to log in to your